 Psychological therapy is also sometimes referred to as talking therapy.
 There are a number of therapies which have been widely researched and have a good, reliable body of evidence of their effectiveness in treating a range of mental health problems.
 Because of the growing body of research evidence some of these therapies have now been recommended for use in guidelines produced by the National Institute of Clinical Excellence (NICE) in England and the Scottish Intercollegiate Guidelines Network (SIGN) in Scotland.
-The therapy which has received the most publicity is Cognitive Behaviour Therapy (CBT).
-More recently the general public are becoming increasingly aware of another therapy - Interpersonal Psychotherapy (IPT).
-There are of course others.
+The therapy which has received the most publicity is Cognitive Behaviour Therapy (CBT) but this is not the only therapy available.

 COMMON PROBLEMS SEEN